olanti-p/Cataclysm-BN/doc/LUA_SUPPORT.md

 #### Item use function
 Item use functions use unique id to register themselves in item factory.
 On item activation, they receive multiple arguments that will be described in the example below.
+Note that it is possible to override hardcoded item use functions this way.

 ```lua
 -- In preload.lua